 There's a rapid cycling of Alex's emotional state as we discuss April 21st and 22nd, 2020.

-But before we get down to business, I'd like to take a little moment to say thank you to the folks who have signed up and are supporting the show and making the Year of the Seltzer possible.
+But before we get down to business, I'd like to take a little moment to say thank you to some folks who have signed up and are supporting the show and making the year of the Seltzer possible.

-So we start here on the 21st, and Alex is still mad at Joy Behar and The View because they have said that people who are going out to these protests against quarantines and stay-at-home measures are terrorists, and Alex is not happy about this.
+So we start here on the 21st, and Alex is still mad at Joy Behar and the view because they have said that people who are going out to these protests against quarantines and stay-at-home measures are terrorists.

 Hatton, of course, is not a reliable source.

-Now there's a big paradox here between people like David Knight, Mike Adams, David Icke, and others who argue with each other and get mad at each other over different angles of this when it's completely normal with a government and a media that's been caught lying to us so much over and over again to question everything, and that's healthy, and you should do it.
+Now, there's a big paradox here between people like David Knight, Mike Adams, David Icke, and others who argue with each other and get mad at each other over different angles of this when it's completely normal with a government and the media that's been caught lying to us so much over and over again to question everything, and that's healthy, and you should do it.

 This reminds me a lot of Bill Cooper, too, honestly.